 Propofol Sandoz can be used for very short operations when only one injection is needed.

-Propofol Sandoz can be used throughout longer operations if more is given as repeated doses.
+Propofol Sandoz can be used throughout longer operations if more is given as repeated doses (maintenance anaesthesia).

-Propofol Sandoz can also be used to start off anaesthesia (induction anaesthesia).
-This means the anaesthetist may change over to another anaesthetic once sleep is induced.
+Propofol Sandoz can also be used to start off an anaesthetic (induction anaesthesia).
+This means the anaesthetist may change over to a gas anaesthetic once sleep is induced.

 Propofol Sandoz can be given to adults and adolescents over 16 years of age in lower doses if they need to be sedated or sleepy, but do not need the heavy sleep of anaesthesia.
 This type of sedation may be required during certain tests or procedures.